marklogic/marklogic-spark-connector/docs/reading-data/custom-code.md

 into your application's modules database.
 Its content will be read in and then evaluated in the same fashion as when specifying code via `spark.marklogic.read.javascript` or `spark.marklogic.read.xquery`.

+**Security note:** These options read files from the local filesystem of the Spark executor process.
+The connector does not restrict which paths may be specified.
+Access to files on the executor host is determined by the OS-level file permissions of the user running the Spark executor; ensure appropriate permissions are in place on the executor host.

 ## Custom code schemas